ab3099/data-analytics-power-bi-report541/README.md

 - US: United States
 - DE: Germany

-## Calculated Column: Geography
+#### 6.2 Geography

-Another calculated column, **Geography**, has been introduced in the Stores table.
+calculated column, **Geography**, has been introduced in the Stores table.
 This column generates a full geography name for each row based on the Stores[Country Region] and Stores[Country] columns, separated by a comma and a space.

-## Data Category Assignment
+#### 7. Data Category Assignment

 To ensure accurate representation, the following columns have been assigned appropriate data categories: